juangallostra/roguelike-tutorial/README.md

 ## TODO List

-- [ ] Check real time combat
+- [ ] Check real time combat.
 - [ ] Check if `libtcod` can load both a font and a tileset.
 - [ ] Create a tileset loader that handles all the required operations. (retro/no retro, only chars/with colors, etc.)
 - [ ] Document code.
 - [ ] Change color palette.
 - [ ] Add option to play with alphanumeric chars instead of colors/tilesets.
+- [x] Bug in message log order when killing monsters.
-- [x] Investigate how to use custom tilesets
+- [x] Investigate how to use custom tilesets.
 - [x] Add stairs to move between dungeon levels.
 - [x] Fix field of view.
 - [x] Only show objects that are in the current level.